prabhatsharma/prabhatsharma.in/content/blog/in-search-of-a-search-engine-beyond-elasticsearch-introducing-zinc.md

 None of the existing solutions today provide that.
 I have explored many and later in this blog I have provided a list of some main street products that I looked at and also some softwares on the fringes created by individuals as hobby/side projects hoping to use them or build more on top of them.
 I looked at these before I figured out that I will have to build something new to meet my above needs.

-I also looked at Loki from Grafan labs which is a fantastic sollution, but it does not have full text search capability and requires grafana as well.
+I also looked at Loki from Grafana labs which is a fantastic solution, but it does not have full text search capability and requires grafana as well.

 I tried working with typesense, sonic and toshi and extend them trying to develop something with them as well, but it did not work.